Creating social value policy

 - promote environmental sustainability – reduce wastage, limit energy consumption and procure materials from sustainable sources.

 These core priorities are the same as the AGMA social value objectives as defined within the GMCA Social Value Strategy from November 2014, but have been updated to reflect the locality which we work.
-For a copy of the AGMA Greater Manchester Strategy, please click here.
+To read the latest AGMA Greater Manchester Strategy : please click here https://www.greatermanchester-ca.gov.uk/media/1393/social-value-policy.pdf

 Our environmental strategy